nalej/docs/applications/app_descriptors.md

  }
 ```

-An application descriptor contains a **name** and a **descriptor** to describe the purpose of the application to the users that will deploy them.
-It also contains a set of **labels** that will be used in the future to facilitate queries, and two main sections: **rules** and **service groups**.
-The *rules* define how the different services are connected among themselves, and the *service groups* contain the list of services that need to be deployed in order for the application to work properly, bundled in groups.
+An application descriptor contains a **name**,  a set of **labels** that will be used in the future to facilitate queries, and two main sections: **rules** and **service groups**.
+The *rules* define how the different services are connected among themselves, and each *service group* contains a set of services that need to be deployed in order for the application to work properly.

 ## Rules